xprova/xprova-website/src/overview.md

 4. Glitch formation in crossover logic
 5. Path reconvergence

-Have a look at the [Formal Verification](formal.htm) section to see how xprova can be integrated into a formal verification flow to idenfity and debug CDC issues.
+Have a look at the [Formal Verification](formal.htm) section to see how Xprova can be integrated into a formal verification flow to idenfity and debug CDC issues.